MattJTrueblood/HuntingRL/README.md

 # HuntingRL
-some kind of hunting-based rl?
+Some kind of hunting rl.  a basic application demo to test java skills.